 Improve posture, balance, breathing, and reducing strain in every day activities.

-Maximum 5 students per class
+4-class series | Maximum 5 per class

-March 1, 8, 15, 22 - class is full
+Tuesdays, October 1, 8, 15, 22 - 7:15-8:15pm

 What happens during group classes?

-- Students work on applying the Alexander Technique to everyday activities of their choice while the teacher does hands-on-work during the activities as needed.
+Students work on applying the Alexander Technique to everyday activities of their choice while the teacher does hands-on-work during the activities as needed.

 Group work can be very effective for people who enjoy learning with others or who are visual learners and pick up cues by through observation.
 Group classes can also be a more budget friendly way to take classes or to continue learning in a different format for those who have taken private lessons.